aceade/AceadePathfinding/README.md

 The GameManager script is a static class that I am using to load NavigationMeshes for each level and save them to the disc for future use.
 It contains a Dictionary of level names and the corresponding NavigationMesh, allowing you to pregenerate and then load NavigationMeshes at runtime.
+Currently, this saves the meshes to the StreamingAssets folder so that they can be included in the build, so you will need to add a folder for that.

 The Preloading script simply preloads everything, and displays a logo.
 I've included mine as a template.